maciejpedzich/maciejpedzich-old/README.md

 </pre>

-I'm 15-years-old high school student, and I want to work as a full-stack web developer in the future.
+I'm 15-years-old high school student from Kielce, Poland, and I want to work as a full-stack web developer in the future.
+I believe, that by being creative and by cooperating with others, you can achieve success.
 When not coding, I'm probably watching an F1 race or playing retro video games.

 <details>
   <summary>My skills</summary>